 Knowing it's a sin is one thing.
 Discovering the many ways that this sin has affected you and the way you do things is another.
 We are called on to turn away from the sin of racism, not just admit that it's a sin.
 This takes repentance.
 We are called on to seek forgiveness from God.
 While an avowedly neutral society cannot be ordered to don sackcloth en masse, we can gather publicly and commit to the change, and the Christians of the nation can (as a citizen and as the Body) confess our sin before God and another (or many others) and seek God's forgiveness.
 Then, we seek forgiveness from those whom we wronged, and where we as persons harmed someone because of our racism, we try to make it up in a fitting way.
 While we still may not like the person(s), and may find the clash of lifestyle or philosophy to be too much to say 'friend', we can at least reach out to find the common ground and see if friendship develops, or at least the ability to work and live together.
 To that extent our ability to function with other human beings, in society or church or marriage and divorce -- in everyday life -- hinges on how we reconcile with each other.

 Reconciliation does not come easy.
-It's not just a political struggle, it's psychological, personal, and spiritual.
+It's not just a personal struggle, it's psychological, societal, political, and most of all a spiritual.
 Just about everyone has had something done to them, and has done something to someone.
 A lot of suffering has been caused.
 A lot of walls have been built.
 Again, God's own example teaches us a way out.
-Jesus made the moves to restore our relationship with God; he didn't wait for us to do it.
+Jesus made the moves to restore our relationship with God; God didn't wait for us to do it.
 The same is true of the Christian, to a point.
-While noone has the duty of bearing other people's sins (Christ did that, so noone else has to), everyone has the responsibility to own up to their own sins.
-When we sin as a nation or society, our chosen leaders, speaking on our behalf, have a responsibility to take care of.
-They are to get us to fess up to the sin in full public view, to decide to turn away from that sin, and to take action to make right the wrongs we have done and restore any damage done to others as much as can be done without creating a class of new victims.
+While no one has the duty of bearing other people's sins (Christ did that, so no one else has to), everyone has the responsibility to own up to their own sins.
+When we sin as a nation or society, our chosen leaders, speaking on our behalf, have a special responsibility on our behalf.
+They are to get us to 'fess up to the sin in full public view, to decide to turn away from that sin, and to take action to make right the wrongs we have done and restore any damage done to others as much as can be done without creating a class of new victims.

 Jimmy Carter called for a US President and Congress 'as good as its people'.
-Unfortunately, that is what they already are; their glories, goodnesses, foibles and evils are a concentrated version of the people who elected them.
+Unfortunately, that is what they already are.
+Their glories, goodnesses, foibles and evils are a concentrated version of the people who elected them.
 It's true of any democracy.
 But if that's all they are, then how can they call us into something better or deeper?
-If they can't, they are a big part of the problem.
-There is a call for something better and greater, coming from beyond any of us, a call for solid values that embrace a still-wispy future.
+If they can't, they are a major part of the problem.
+Part of the calling of politics is the call for something better and greater, coming from beyond any of us, a call for solid values that embrace a still-wispy future.
+A call that brings us together and eases fear.
 But will we answer that call?
 And how will we answer it?

 back to top